-Karl Urban (Star Trek) is the gravelly voice of justice in Pete Travis’ Dredd 3D, a violent yet strangely beautiful new adaptation of the popular comic book character that blows away the nineties version – starring the inimitable Sylvester Stallone – with an incendiary straight to the face.
+Karl Urban (Star Trek) is the hoarse voice of justice in Pete Travis’ Dredd 3D, a violent yet strangely beautiful new adaptation of the popular comic book character that blows away the nineties version – starring the inimitable Sylvester Stallone – with an incendiary straight to the face.
 The Raid meets Zack Snyder meets Robocop: this is the film that Judge Dredd fans have been waiting for.

 In a post apocalyptic future, Mega City One stretches across the irradiated wasteland from Boston to Washington D.C, a grim, grey metropolis home to 800 million poor, unfortunate souls.
 A hotbed of criminal activity, the only thing standing between the city and anarchy are the Judges: highly trained super-cops, armed to the teeth, with the power to deliver sentences on the spot.
 Amongst the most feared of the lawmen is the eponymous Judge Dredd, a merciless and incorruptible man with a penchant for summary executions.